Music library clustering

 16 agglomerative clusters on 3D PCA

-The advantage of hierarchical approaches is that they can be extended to use the original genres as additional categorical information, without resorting to one-hot or linear encoding.
-Also, irregular non-euclidean spaces are supported, as only pairwise distances are needed – for example introducing a per-category bias.
-This more “supervised” approach is not further explored here, though.
+One advantage of hierarchical approaches is that irregular non-euclidean spaces are supported, as only pairwise distances are needed – for example by introducing a per-genre bias.
+Such a more “supervised” approach is introduced the section on genre labels below.

 Evaluation Metrics